thradams/cake/ownership.md

 In this function, the argument `src` must reference a valid string.
 The function returns a pointer to a newly allocated string, or a null pointer if an error occurs.

-In Cake, the `_Opt` qualifier extends the type system by marking pointers that can be null.
+The `_Opt` qualifier extends the type system by marking pointers that can be null.
 Only pointers qualified with `_Opt` are explicitly nullable, providing better clarity about which pointers may need null checks.

 The `_Opt` qualifier is placed similarly to `const`, after the `*` symbol.
 For example, the declaration of `strdup` in Cake would look like this: